Mingsicogi/spring-core-study/README.md

 ````

  : Placeholder Resolution in Statement

+ => Any ${…​} placeholders present in a @PropertySource resource location are resolved against the set of property sources already registered against the environment

 ![image](screenshots/properties_file_structure.png)
 ````